Conservatism: South Korea

 Conservatism has been the dominant political ideology throughout Korean history.
 Syngman Rhee was a staunch anti-communist and became the first President of South Korea upon the nation founding in 1948.
 South Korean army general Park Chung Hee seized power in the May 16 coup of 1961, after which he was elected as the third President.
 He introduced the highly authoritarian Yushin Constitution, ushering in the Fourth Republic.
 He ruled the country as a dictator until his assassination in 1979.

 Right-wing conservative parties have dominated South Korean politics for most of its modern history, while the main opposition parties have been moderate centrist and not left-wing.
 South Korea's major conservative party, the People Power Party, has changed its form over the years.
-Its predecessor, the Democratic-Liberal Party was led by Roh Tae-woo, who was the first democratically-elected president.
+Its predecessor, the Democratic-Liberal Party was led by Roh Tae-woo, who was the first democratically elected president.
 The party was founded by the merging of Roh Tae-woo's Democratic Justice Party, Kim Young Sam's Reunification Democratic Party and Kim Jong-pil's New Democratic Republican Party.
-Kim Young-sam later became the fourteenth President of Korea.
+Kim Young-sam later became the seventh President of Korea.

 When the conservative party was beaten by the opposition party in the general election of 1996, it became the New Korea Party, but it changed again to the Grand National Party (GNP) a year later.
 Since the late Kim Dae-jung assumed the presidency in 1998, GNP had been the opposition party until Lee Myung-bak won the presidential election of 2007.

 Park Geun-hye succeeded Lee in the presidential election of 2012 till her impeachment in 2017.
 Yoon Suk Yeol won the presidential election of 2022 by the narrowest margin since democratization till his impeachment in 2025.